cereceda1991/cereceda1991/README.md

 Web development projects, where I use tools such as React js, Node.js, and Express.

 ## 🌱 Currently, I am learning...
-New technologies such as React Native, MongoDB, and Nest Js to expand my skills and knowledge.
+New technologies such as React Native, and Nest Js to expand my skills and knowledge.

 ## 🌍 I am looking to collaborate on...
 Projects that allow me to work in a team and continue learning new technologies.
 I am also passionate about the world of science fiction, so I would be interested in collaborating on projects related to this topic.

 ## 💬 Ask me about...
-Full-stack web development, system integration and database integration, and technologies such as React, Node.js, Express, MongoDB, React Native, and PostgreSQL.
+Full-stack web development, system integration and database integration, and technologies such as React, Node.js, Express, MongoDB, React Native and PostgreSQL.

 ## 📫 How to reach me...
 You can contact me through my social media profiles: